kriserickson/kriserickson.github.com/_drafts/typescript-all-the-things.md

 may want to get everything working first, and then run tslint, be aware that it is going to hurt your feelings about your code if you aren't ready for it, especially if you use said sample config file.
 Also you should note that if you do use tslint, and you are obsessive about getting rid of all of the errors like me, converting to typescript will take a **lot** longer.
-Giving types to every variable, even if typescript can infer it's type (an option I turned off, but unfortunately there is no option for giving types to variables that are not initialized upon declaration).
+Giving types to every variable, even if typescript can infer it's type may be overkill, but it will give a lot more information to the static analysis engine in typescript (see Tip 5 below).

 #### Tip 5 - Use an Editor with support for TypeScript

+I love [WebStorm](https://www.jetbrains.com/webstorm/) and all the JetBrains IDE variants, and I would highly recommend it for developing in TypeScript (you won't even need to write a Gulp/Grunt script it will do almost all of that work for you out of the box) but there are a lot of editors (see Tip 3) that have plugins that work with the TypeScript compiler to make you more productive, and help you automatically detect errors.
+TypeScript was specifically written to enable tooling improvements and you should take advantage of that, computers are very good at [static analysis](https://en.wikipedia.org/wiki/Static_program_analysis) if they have a language that is "strict" enough to support it, and TypeScript gives JavaScript the information that static analysis requires to do its job (of course if you don't supply types or make every type 'any' then there is less static analysis that can be done by the compiler and the utility of converting to TypeScript is greatly reduced.)

 #### Tip 6 - Namespaces remove the need for iife's